LightningCreations/LCLib-CXX/docs/FullSpecification.md

     * Otherwise (expr is `false`), if the macro LCLIB_CXX_DEBUG is defined by the program or the implementation.
 Evaluating the macro throws an exception that matches a handler of type `std::logic_error`, with an unspecified `what()` message which includes the provided message (which must be a string literal), as well as the file name and line that expands the macro.
 It is unspecified whether the implementation defines the macro `LCLIB_CXX_DEBUG`, except that the implementation shall not define that macro if `NDEBUG` is defined.
     * Otherwise (expr is `false` and `LCLIB_CXX_DEBUG` is not defined), the behaviour is undefined.
     * If the evaluation of `expr`, including the contextual conversion to `bool`, has any *observable behaviour*, the behaviour is undefined.
+    * If a program includes any headers from this specification, it shall not define `LCLIB_CXX_DEBUG` after including any header, contain an intervening `#undef` of `LCLIB_CXX_DEBUG` between two headers.
+No diagnostic is required
+    * If a program includes any headers from this specification or the C++ Standard Library, it shall not define `NDEBUG` after including any header, contain an intervening `#undef` of `NDEBUG` between two headers.
+No diagnostic is required.

 ### §2.4 Library Version